eagnanta/metagenomics_pipeline/README.md

 ```

 ## 4. Generating coverage statistics
-Before creating the metagenome-assembled genomes (MAGs), you need to generste coverage statistics by mapping reads to the contigs.
+Before creating the metagenome-assembled genomes (MAGs), you need to generate coverage statistics by mapping reads to the contigs.
 * **Tool**: bwa, samtools

 ```